infovirtuel/Atera-Report-Generator/README.md

 ## Web Edition
 The Web version of ARG is (almost) ready for beta release. it's much lighter than the UI version and can be considered complimentary to the standard release.
+We're talking about 1500 lines of code vs the standard release 3000 lines.
+The whole Tkinter GUI and CLI interface has been stripped down to make a nice little package that will run perfectly on docker.
-What doesn't work yet: snmp/tcp/http reports & email/smtp config menu options
+What doesn't work yet: snmp/tcp/http reports, scheduling, https & email/smtp config menu options The web version is 100% python and uses NiceGUI for the frontend.
+It's been a blast to work with.
+I expect to be able to release the docker build and the executable in a week or so if everything goes well.

 ## 1.5.4.x